 As discussed in Note 1, certain conditions indicate that the Company may be unable to continue as a going concern.
-The accompanying balance sheet does not include any adjustments that might be necessary should the Company be unable to continue as a going concern.
+The accompanying financial statements do not include any adjustments that might be necessary should the Company be unable to continue as a going concern.
 Our conclusion is not modified with respect to that matter.